-New General Education requirements will take effect in Fall 2018.
-As described in Advice for Students, students graduating under both the current and the new requirements can begin to benefit now from the flexibility of the new requirements.
-Many departmental courses not approved for Gen Ed credit can now count for these current Gen Ed requirements:
+New General Education requirements will take effect in Fall 2019.
+As described in Advice for Students, students graduating under both the current and the new requirements can benefit from the flexibility of the new requirements.
+Many departmental courses that previously could not be used to fulfill Gen Ed requirements can now be used for these current Gen Ed requirements:

 - Aesthetic & Interpretive Understanding and Culture & Belief

 - Science of Living Systems and Science of the Physical Universe

 - Societies of the World and United States in the World